cmoesgaard/curl/docs/INTERNALS.md

 ============================

  The multi interface is a non-blocking interface to the library.
-To make that interface work as well as possible, no low-level functions within libcurl must be written to work in a blocking manner.
+To make that interface work as well as possible, no low-level functions within libcarl must be written to work in a blocking manner.
 (There are still a few spots violating this rule.)